-Consequently, there are now nineteen performance monitoring indicators in the Revised Preferred Option version of the Local Plan.
+There are nineteen performance monitoring indicators in the Publication version of the Local Plan.
 This relatively small number of targets has been chosen for inclusion in the Performance Monitoring Framework so as to avoid duplicate, unreliable or difficult to collect indicators; to ensure that the indicators chosen align closely with the strategic objectives and the key planning policies and to focus on achievable targets in accordance with the Local Plan's vision for Fylde.
 Indicators and targets have not been set out for every policy in the Local Plan.

-The indicators aim to monitor the performance of the key policies, rather than measure wider outcomes.
+The indicators aim to monitor the performance of the key policies, rather than measure wider utcomes.
 The nineteen performance monitoring indicators have reliable data sources, baseline information, where appropriate, and achievable targets.
 The AMR will assess the performance of the Local Plan against the indicators and targets in the Performance Monitoring Framework.
 Where this indicates that targets are not being met, the Council will, where possible, seek to remedy poor performance prior to any review of the targets.
 Where possible, the same indicators will be used throughout the life of the Local Plan.
 However, some indicators and targets may change as information becomes more or less readily available, as objectives are achieved, or as new priorities are set.
 When this occurs, the AMR will explain the changes and track the new indicators and targets.
 In the longer term, the results of the monitoring will be used to review the Local Plan.

-Table of Key Indicators against the policies in the Fylde Local Plan to 2032
+Table 10: Performance Monitoring Indicators against the policies in the Fylde Local Plan to 2032

-Local Plan Policies - Revised Preferred Option Indicator Number Monitoring Indicator(s) Target / Policy Outcome Key Delivery Partners S1: The Settlement Hierarchy and DLF1:Development Locations for Fylde and H1: Housing Delivery and the Allocation of Housing Land 1 Net additional homes completed.
+Indicator Number Local Plan Policies: Publication version Performance Monitoring Indicator(s) Target / Policy Outcome Key Delivery Partners 1 S1: The Settlement Hierarchy; DLF1:Development Locations for Fylde; and H1: Housing Delivery and the Allocation of Housing Land Net additional homes completed.
 Annual homes completions against the target requirement of 370 homes per annum.
-Council, Developers, Housing Associations and Infrastructure Providers.
-S1: The Settlement Hierarchy and DLF1: Development Locations for Fylde and H1: Housing Delivery and the Allocation of Housing Land 2 5 Year supply.
+Fylde Council, Developers, Housing Associations and Infrastructure Providers.
+2 S1: The Settlement Hierarchy; DLF1: Development Locations for Fylde; and H1: Housing Delivery and the Allocation of Housing Land 5 Year supply.
 To have a 5 year supply of housing land.
-Council, Developers, Housing Associations and Infrastructure Providers.
-S1: The Settlement Hierarchy and DLF1: Development Locations for Fylde and H1: Housing Delivery and the Allocation of Housing Land 3 Housing Trajectory.
-To deliver a minimum of 7,700 homes over the plan period from 1 April 2011 to 31 March 2032.
-Council, Developers, Housing Associations and Infrastructure Providers.
-DLF1: Development Locations for Fylde and SL1, SL2, SL3 and SL4: Strategic Locations for Development and H1: Housing Delivery and the Allocation of Housing Land 4 Location of homes completed in relation to Strategic Location for Development Policies.
-Cumulative homes completed from the start of the Plan period on 1 April 2011 located within - Lytham and St Annes Strategic Location: 26%.
-Fylde-Blackpool Periphery Strategic Location: 33%.
-Warton Strategic Location: 8%.
-Kirkham and Wesham Strategic Location: 14%.
-Council, Housing Associations, Developers and Infrastructure Providers.
+Fylde Council, Developers, Housing Associations and Infrastructure Providers.
+3 S1: The Settlement Hierarchy; DLF1: Development Locations for Fylde; and H1: Housing Delivery and the Allocation of Housing Land Housing Trajectory.
+To deliver a minimum of 7,768 homes over the plan period from 1 April 2011 to 31 March 2032.
+Fylde Council, Developers, Housing Associations and Infrastructure Providers.
+4 DLF1: Development Locations for Fylde; SL1, SL2, SL3 and SL4: Strategic Locations for Development; SL5: Development Sites outside the Strategic Locations for Development; and H1: Housing Delivery and the Allocation of Housing Land Location of homes completed in relation to the Strategic Locations for Development Policies.
+Cumulative homes completed from the start of the Plan period on 1 April 2011 located within - Lytham and St Annes Strategic Location: 23.3%.
+Fylde-Blackpool Periphery Strategic Location: 29.2%.
+Warton Strategic Location: 29.2%.
+Kirkham and Wesham Strategic Location: 14.4%.
+Non-Strategic Locations: 9.6% Allowances: 12.8%.
+Fylde Council, Housing Associations, Developers and Infrastructure Providers.